spkdroid/Fulcrum/README.md

 # Fulcrum

-This is a simple two page application that built on top of Google Map address API.
+This is a simple two page application that is built to showcase Google Map address API.
 The first page of the application would prompt you to search your address.
+Based on the address provided by the user the application would hit the Google Map address API and return a suggestion list to the user.
 The second page would prompt you to search for a insurance carrier.
+The JSON data for the insurance carrier is stored in the res directory of the project.

 The following set of libraries are used in this project